vvb333007/espshell/docs/README.md

 WHAT IS THIS:
 -------------
  This is a debugging/development tool for use with Arduino projects on ESP32 hardware.

-Provides a command line interface (CLI) on serial port running in parallel to user Arduino sketch.
-This tool assumes that Arduino's Serial is uart0 at startup
+ Provides a command line interface (CLI) on serial port running in parallel to your Arduino sketch.
+It is not standalone program - this tool attaches to the user sketch (at compile time) and enchances any sketch (even empty one) with a shell.

- User can enter and execute commands (there are many built-in commands) in a way similar to Linux shell: either using Arduino IDE's Serial Monitor or better using proper serial communication software (TeraTerm, PuTTY or similar on Windows or 'cu' on Linux)
+ User can enter and execute commands (there are many built-in commands) in a way similar to Linux shell while their sketch is running.
+ESPShell can be used either from Arduino IDE Serial Monitor or any other communication software like PuTTY or TeraTerm.

- Screenshots Settings1.jpg and Settings2.jpg shows preferred settings of ArduinoIDE Serial Monitor and TeraTerm.
-Please note that some features will be unavailable if using Arduino Serial Monitor: you will not be able to send Ctrl+C and Ctrl+Z sequences which are useful in debugging GSM modems
+ It can be useful for developers who are interfacing new I2C or UART devices as espshell has commands to create/delete hardware interfaces, send/receive data.
+Interfacing GPS (uart-based) chips or GSM modems, making libraries for I2C devices

 HOW TO USE IT IN ARDUINO PROJECT:
 ---------------------------------